TechsCode-Team/UltraPermissionsWiki/api/instance.md

 UltraPermissionsAPI api = UltraPermissions.getAPI();
 ```

+*Note: For Bungee use UltraPermissionBungee.class instaid of the UltraPermissions.class!*

 <br>

 Now that we have the instance of the api we are able to do the following;